 Brisket and Cheese Pies

-(Also, it’s okay if you don’t have beef stock.
-You can substitute it with beef broth.)
 Want a plain beef brisket pie?
-Our has homemade puff pastry!
+This has homemade puff pastry!

 Visit this site for the delicious cheese and brisket recipe.